Mia Love: Political positions

-Environment
+Reuters described Love as "pro-life".
+Love favored repealing the Affordable Care Act, reducing federal subsidies towards healthcare, and putting caps on Medicaid spending.
 In 2012, Love said she would focus on opposing federal regulations, particularly those set by the Environmental Protection Agency.
-She supports the building of the Keystone XL pipeline.
+She supported the building of the Keystone XL pipeline.
 In 2014, she said she opposed the federal regulation of greenhouse gas emissions.
 By 2017, however, she had become a member of the Climate Solutions Caucus and stated that climate policies and economic growth are not mutually exclusive.
-Love supports Utah's effort to reclaim public land from federal agency controls.
+Love supported Utah's effort to reclaim public land from federal agency controls.

 Economic and budget issues

-In her 2012 campaign, Love proposed dramatically reducing food entitlement spending like free school lunches and food assistance to pregnant mothers and the poor.
+In her 2012 campaign, Love proposed dramatically reducing food entitlement spending, like free school lunches and food assistance, to pregnant mothers and people experiencing poverty.
 She defended these proposed cuts, stating, "I believe the best way to help the poor and the hungry is to help them get work, rather than just keep them dependent on government.
 We want to help them achieve their full potential."

-Love proposed a blueprint that would cut federal spending by $750 billion, with a focus on cutting entitlements like free school lunch, special education funding, subsidized school loans, funds aimed at preventing homelessness, healthcare subsidies, Medicaid spending, and food assistance.
-She has said her proposed cuts are a "nasty-tasting medicine" needed for the country to run properly.
+Love proposed a blueprint to cut federal spending by $750 billion, focusing on cutting entitlements like free school lunch, special education funding, subsidized school loans, funds to prevent homelessness, healthcare subsidies, Medicaid spending, and food assistance.
+She referred to her proposed cuts as a "nasty-tasting medicine" needed for the country to run appropriately.

-Love believes that the federal government's power should decrease.
+Love believed that the federal government's power should decrease.
 Love was described as a Tea Party conservative in 2012.
 In a 2015 article titled "How 'tea party' is Mia Love?", The Washington Post wrote that "Love's rhetoric from 2012 to 2014 changed a bit, even as her policy positions remained fairly constant" and noted that Love had "angered some conservatives when she questioned the tea party driven government shutdown in 2013 over Obamacare."
 A journalist for libertarian-leaning magazine Reason described her as a "Trojan horse libertarian" due to her stance on homeschooling, federal control of land, and other issues.

 Love also supported tax cuts, cuts to foreign aid, and tort reform.
 Love supported the March 2015 budget, which required an increase in federal employee contributions to their retirement funds.
-She has promoted the work of the libertarian Cato Institute.
-Love supports cutting the Earned Income Tax Credit in half and privatizing the air traffic control system.
+She promoted the work of the libertarian think tank Cato Institute.
+Love supported cutting the Earned Income Tax Credit in half and privatizing the air traffic control system.

-Guns
+Guns and immigration

 For the 2016 election season, Love received about $63,000 in donations from gun lobbyists and was endorsed by the National Rifle Association.
 In the wake of the Stoneman Douglas High School shooting, Love said she would support raising the minimum age to purchase semiautomatic rifles such as an AR-15 style rifle to age 21.
-She also stated that she was in favor of banning bump stocks and increasing the level of background checks needed to buy guns.
+She also stated that she was in favor of banning bump stocks and increasing the level of background checks required to buy guns.

-Healthcare

-Love favored repealing the Affordable Care Act, reducing federal subsidies towards healthcare, and putting caps on Medicaid spending.